francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 The tool is well documented, so I won't go into details here.
 Here's a brief guide:

-1. You use NRWL's `nx-set-shas` to determine the last successful commit on the main branch.
+1. You use NRWL's `nx-set-shas` to determine the last successful commit on the branch.
 This is the commit that you want to compare against.
-You can use the `github.base_ref` variable to get the main branch name.
+You can use the `github.base_ref` variable to get the branch name.
+For pull requests, this is the base branch.
+For pushes, this is the branch you pushed to.

 2. You use `dotnet-affected` to determine the affected projects between the last successful commit and the current commit.
 You can use the `github.sha` variable to get the current commit SHA.